PoCInnovation/Workshops/software/23.Starton/backend/SETUP.md

 ## Start the project

-First of all, you need to lunch the db.
+First of all, you need to launch the db.

 To do that it's very simple, you just need to use the command:

     npm run db:up

-If the database is started correctly, you will be able to access to the [mongoDb interface](http://localhost:8081/)
+If the database is started correctly, you will be able to access the [mongoDb interface](http://localhost:8081/)

 If you want to stop the db you just need to use the command: